How The IOC Went For Gold On Cyber-Security In Rio

 What this tells us is that the traditional “fortress” model which has been (and in many instances, continues to be) employed by organizations is no longer effective.
 There are many cybersecurity-related websites that are available to try and combat the issue with cyber attacks.
 Companies such as SubRosa Cyber and many more are available to explore online and consider for your own software in regards to cyber security.
 Modern tools like data analytics, artificial intelligence and remote monitoring now allow organizations to immediately identify intruders and take appropriate steps – all of this in an environment where data is being moved to the Cloud.

 Moreover, it is no secret that artificial intelligence has totally revolutionised the cybersecurity industry.
 For example, artificial intelligence software automates the process of detecting advanced threats.
 In short, this means that AI can analyze the very large volume of activity that takes place across a company network and the massive volume of emails, files, and websites accessed by employees in a small fraction of the time that would otherwise be needed by humans.
-Furthermore, you can find further information about the cybersecurity advantages of using AI technology by reaching out to a team that offers AI consulting services.
+Furthermore, by reaching out to a team that offers AI consulting services, you can find further information about the cybersecurity advantages of using AI technology.

-These modern tools need to be coupled with an overall data-centric protection approach which allows organizations to mitigate the risks associated with a cyber-attack.
-Practically, what this means is that organizations need to clearly map out what information they hold (e.g., credit card information, personally identifiable information, intellectual property, etc.), implement basic security measures to secure sensitive information (e.g., encryption, key management, two factor authentication, etc.) and invest in modern security tools like data analytics.
+The important thing to remember is that these modern tools need to be coupled with an overall data-centric protection approach which allows organizations to mitigate the risks associated with a cyber-attack.
+Practically, what this means is that as well as conducting cyber security audits, organizations need to clearly map out what information they hold (e.g., credit card information, personally identifiable information, intellectual property, etc.), implement basic security measures to secure sensitive information (e.g., encryption, key management, two factor authentication, etc.) and invest in modern security tools like data analytics.

 While these Olympics have generally been cyber incident free, the challenge organizations face going forward is that hackers are constantly evolving their tactics and becoming more and more sophisticated.
 While new tools and a new mindset help, the true key to cyber-security will be constant vigilance.